tsadok/nhfourk/README-MSWindows.txt

           this, especially when running aimake.
     B. cd to wherever your source tree lives.
 In my case: cd C:\Users\Public\Documents\nhfourk
-    C. mkdir ..\build  [NOTE: this MUST be a new clean entirely-empty directory.]
+    C. mkdir build  [NOTE: this MUST be a new clean entirely-empty directory.]
     D. mkdir ..\install
- 6. Actually try to build (still in the Strawberry command line)
+ 6. Actually build (still in the Strawberry command line)
-    A. cd ..\build
+    A. cd build
-    B. perl ..\nhfourk\aimake -i ..\install --without=server --with=tilecompile --with=playfield_utils \
+    B. perl ..\nhfourk\aimake -i ..\..\install --without=server --with=tilecompile --with=playfield_utils \
                        --with=sourcecode --with=jansson --with=gui --directory-layout=single_directory
  7. Be patient.  aimake may take a long time (and is particularly slow on systems with not much physical RAM) but should automatically